 - If this is the case, we recommend meeting with your academic advisor.

 - Do you feel like you have a support network such as friends, family, or peers you can talk to?
-If not, we encourage you to expand that network by reaching out to either peer mentors from the Student Success Office or your peer mentors from the Faculty of Math.
+If not, we encourage you to expand that network by reaching out to either peer mentors from the Student Success Office.

 Good (GOOD): Congratulations, you’re progressing sufficiently in your academic program and continue to keep up the good work!
 Your Cumulative Average (CAV) is between 60.0 and 79.99 and you are meeting the MAV requirement(s) for your plan.